gpatuwo/activated-railroad/README.md

 ## Functionality
 This project is divided into two parts:
 #### 1. Activated
 Activated is the ORM inspired by ActiveRecord.
-It will be able to
+It is able to
 - translate rows from a SQL query into Ruby objects on fetch
 - translate Ruby objects into rows in the db on save

 via Activated::Base (that all model classes extend from)

-Activated will allow Ruby classes methods to perform SQL operations without writing out SQL code directly through Activated methods.
+Activated allows Ruby classes methods to perform SQL operations without writing out SQL code directly through Activated methods.

 #### 2. Railroad
-Railroad is a MVC framework inspired by the basic functionalities of Rails.
+Railroad is a MVC framework inspired by the basic functionalities of Rails, including:
 - Rack
 - ControllerBase
 - Template rendering (ERB)